Endangered GOP senators are driving force for virus deal

 Democrats controlling the chamber could rubber-stamp Biden's Cabinet and judicial picks, if he wins, including likely Supreme Court vacancies.
 Even a narrow Democratic majority could reverse the GOP's 2017 tax cuts — and that's before the party considers eliminating the legislative filibuster that has been the defining characteristic of the chamber for decades.

-“This is the most important thing we need to be doing,” Cornyn said Tuesday.
+“This is the most important thing we need to be doing,” Cornyn said Tuesday of the coronavirus response measure.

 Associated Press writers Paul J. Weber in Austin, Texas, Nicholas Riccardi in Denver and Meg Kinnard in Columbia, South Carolina, contributed to this report.